Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 }
 ```

-Similarly to [delegating serialization to another serializer](#delegate-serialization-to-another-serializer), the custom serializer converts
+Similarly to [delegating serialization to another serializer](#delegate-serialization-to-another-serializer), the custom serializer converts the original class to
-the original class to another representation, but here it reuses the structure of the automatically generated `SerialDescriptor` instead of requiring you to create one manually.
+another representation and wraps that representation's automatically generated `SerialDescriptor`.

 > Surrogate classes define a `SerialDescriptor` with their own `serialName`.
 > You can reuse the structure of the surrogate class's `SerialDescriptor`, but not its `serialName`, because each `SerialDescriptor` must have a unique `serialName`.